dorawyy/thinkr/README.md

    "document": "<your file (single) here>",
    "userId": "user google id",
-   "documentName": "<user's given name for this document>", "context": "<user's provided context about this document>" }
+   "documentName": "<user's given name for this document>", "context": "<user's provided context about this document>", "public": "true" // Optional, defaults to "false" if not provided }
 ```
 - Response: